 Johnny: Well, I definitely think you’re a wonderful entertainer, and that leads me to how my first exposure to you came via your videos on YouTube.
 What was the inspiration to start performing on there?

 Karen: Oh, gosh.
 This is funny, Johnny.
-I lived in a little town in Georgia.
+I lived in a little town.
 I was just bored, and I had just learned about computers.
 I just went on there one day, grabbed my little computer mic, a tiny, tiny, little computer mic, and on a whim, I just did an acapella version of The Doors’ “Light My Fire”.
 Lo and behold, I got a couple of comments, and that, like, totally freaked me out.
 I was like, “What?”.
 That was cheesy, but they liked it.
 That’s how I got started.
 A couple of people commented on my YouTube site.
 I just got it up on a whim.
 I got a couple of comments, and then I started posting more videos.
 I started singing more, and then I learned how to do a stereo mix with my computer.
 I did this all by myself.
 Nobody knew how to do it that was around me, so I had to learn, all by myself, how to take a karaoke track and put it with my voice, so that’s how it all started.

 Johnny: …And I think you’ve done a fantastic job with your singing.